pcl-labs/preact-cloudflare-intake-chatbot/README.md

 ### Webhook Events

 #### 1. Matter Creation (`matter_creation`)
-Triggered when a client selects a legal service.
+Triggered when a client completes all required intake fields and the summary is shown.

 ```json
 {